The market is segmented by Technology (Physical, Thermal, and Biological) and Geography (Asia-Pacific, Americas, Europe, and Middle East & Africa)

-Asia-Pacific has witnessed significant development in the WtE industry in the past few years and has dominated the market across the globe with increasing efforts taken by the government in adopting better MSW management practices, providing incentives for WtE projects in the form of capital subsidies and feed in tariffs, and providing financial support for R&D projects on cost sharing basis.
+Asia-Pacific has witnessed significant development in the waste-to-energy industry in the past few years.
+It has dominated the market across the globe with increasing efforts taken by the government in adopting better MSW management practices, providing incentives for waste-to-energy projects in the form of capital subsidies and feed-in tariffs, and providing financial support for R&D projects on a cost-sharing basis.

-Due to economic development and rapid urbanization in China, the generation of municipal solid waste (MSW) has been increasing rapidly in the country.
+Due to economic development and rapid urbanization in China, the generation of municipal solid waste (MSW) has been increasing rapidly.
 Therefore, the effective disposal of municipal solid waste has become a serious environmental challenge in China.

 Japan has been one of the leading markets for waste-to-energy in Asia-Pacific.
-The waste-to-energy market in the country is driven by efficient solid waste management and financial support for waste-to-energy projects from both national and local governments.
-Moreover, with the aim of preserving the environment, the country is expected to introduce waste management and recycling technologies, which effectively turns waste into resources or appropriately dispose it off.
+The country's waste-to-energy market is driven by efficient solid waste management and financial support for waste-to-energy projects from both national and local governments.
+Moreover, to preserve the environment, the country is expected to introduce waste management and recycling technologies, which effectively turn waste into resources or appropriately disposes of it.

-Therefore, factors such as increasing amount of waste generated along with the efforts taken by various governments to tackle this situation are expected to boost the demand for WtE plants in the coming years.
+Therefore, factors such as the increasing amount of waste generated and the efforts taken by various governments to tackle this situation are expected to boost the demand for waste-to-energy plants in the coming years.